cegerard/appsgate/sources/stage/mobileDevice/readme.txt

-The mobileDevice subdirectory is used host PhoneGap application source code for Olan training period.
+The mobileDevice subdirectory is used to host PhoneGap application source code for Olan training period.